riceissa/issarice.com/wiki/givewell-staff-growth.md

 2016-06-25   35     $(-2, +6)$
 2016-07-23   37     $(-1, +3)$
 2016-08-13   36     $(-2, +1)$
-2016-09-10   20     ---

-Table: Growth of GiveWell.
+Table: Growth of GiveWell, June 2010 -- August 2016.
 'Num' is the number of full-time staff, 'Diff' is the difference in 'Num' relative to the previous month and is given in the form
 $(-x,y)$, where $x$ is the number full-time staff that left and $y$ is the number of full-time staff that joined.

-Since September 2016 I have kept track of separate employee counts.
+Since September 2016 I have kept track of separate employee counts for GiveWell and Open Phil.
+A couple of notes:

+  * Kaitlyn and Mike Krieger are counted as two people even though they are listed together on one page on the Open Phil Team page.
+  * I have used some notation from set theory.
+    The idea is that you can think of GW and OP below as the sets of employees of GiveWell and Open Phil, respectively.
+    There are some employees, like Holden Karnofsky, who are in both sets.
+    Intersecting these sets, one obtains GW ∩ OP, the set of employees of *both* organizations.
+    We can also subtract the OP set from the GW set, obtaining GW \\ OP, the set of employees of only GW.
+    To get the employees who are in GW regardless of whether they are in OP, just add the numbers for GW ∩ OP and GW \\ OP.
+  * I have merged the Diff column into the Num column (to use the terminology of the previous table) of each set.

 Date               GW ∩ OP        GW \\ OP       OP \\ GW
 -----------  -------------  --------------  -------------